cabforum/netsec/docs/NSR.md

 #### 4.4 Vulnerability Correction

-The CA MUST document and follow a vulnerability correction process.
+The CA MUST document and follow a vulnerability correction process that includes:

-A documented vulnerability correction process MUST minimally be comprised of:

    1. periodic vulnerability scanning;
    2. identification;